 The Commerce 2007 Award in Memory of Darren James Bishop

-The Class of Commerce 2007 is honoured to announce the creation of the Commerce 2007 Award in Memory of Darren James Bishop.
+The Class of Commerce 2007 is honoured to continue to support the Commerce 2007 Award in Memory of Darren James Bishop.
 Darren was a dear friend whose contagious smile and laugh is greatly missed by those lucky enough to have known him.

 The Award provides financial assistance to help offset first-year students’ $17,000 tuition and will be granted based on demonstrated financial need, academic achievement and involvement in extracurricular activities.
 Darren always felt that his education played the most pivotal role in letting him achieve his dream of becoming an entrepreneur.

 Darren’s spirit and memory will continue to inspire those who knew him, and his passion and gratitude towards Queen’s will provide new students with the same opportunity that we had through this Award for years to come.